Form W-9: Request for Taxpayer Identification Number and Certification

 3. Other Situations

-- When a debt is forgiven or canceled
+- When you forgive or cancel a debt

 - For real estate transactions